taogen-docs/resources-of-learning/_cs-advanced-domains-resources.md

 - Understanding Machine Learning: From Theory to Algorithms by Shai Shalev-Shwartz, Shai Ben-David
 - Machine Learning For Absolute Beginners: A Plain English Introduction by Oliver Theobald
 - Introduction to Machine Learning with Python: A Guide for Data Scientists by Andreas C. Müller, Sarah Guido
+- The Hundred-Page Machine Learning Book by Andriy Burkov
 - 机器学习 by 周志华 (**西瓜书**)

 ### Deep Learning